gkerenel/Professional-Communication-Course/README.md

 **Feedback**: Response or reaction to communication

-**Hierarchy**: Organizational structure showing levels of authority and responsibility
+**Hierarchy**: Organisational structure showing levels of authority and responsibility

 **Infographic**: Visual representation of information combining text and graphics

-**Jargon**: Specialized terminology used in specific industries or groups
+**Jargon**: Specialised terminology used in specific industries or groups

-**Lateral Communication**: Communication between peers at the same organizational level
+**Lateral Communication**: Communication between peers at the same organisational level

 **Logos**: Persuasion through logic and reasoning